 Though L1 cache is not available (or not important) in recent processors, the L2 and L3 cache memories are very important.
 It’s always better to buy a desktop or laptop computer with a processor which is having higher L3 cache memory.
 Of course, the more L3 cache will cost more money while selecting the processor.

-This guide shows you to check the processor (CPU) cache size without rebooting your Windows 10 computer.
-Though it can be easily checked in BIOS while booting the computer but here we list out few methods on how to check the processor cache memory inside Operating Systems without rebooting the computer.
+This guide shows you how to check the processor (CPU) cache size without rebooting your Windows 10 computer.
+Though it can be easily checked in BIOS while booting the computer, here we list out few methods about how to check the processor cache memory inside Operating Systems without rebooting the computer.

 How to Check L2, L3 Cache Size on Windows 10